Reiddragon/cellular-automata.hy/README.md

 # cellular-automata.hy
-A bunch of cellular automata I wrote to learn Hy
+Just a bunch of cellular automata I wrote in Hy and Pyxel to learn Hy

+## What I got so far
+- Rule30